Esteban Obiang

-Esteban Orozco Fernández (born Esteban Obiang Obono, 7 May 1998), also known simply as Esteban, is a professional footballer who plays as a defender or a defensive midfielder for Liga I club Argeș Pitești.
+Esteban Orozco Fernández (born Esteban Obiang Obono, 7 May 1998), also known simply as Esteban, is a professional footballer who plays as a defender or a defensive midfielder for V.League 1 club Haiphong.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Originally registered in the Spanish football competitions with his Equatorial Guinean biological parents' surnames (Obiang Obono), Orozco later replaced them with the ones from his Spanish adoptive parents (Orozco Fernández).

 Early life

 Esteban was born in Zaragoza.
 His biological mother died from complications during his birth.
 Then, his grandmother and his aunt took care of him.
 When he was only 22 months old, he was adopted by a Spanish family from Utrera, where he would spend most of his life.
 He considers himself as a person from Utrera.

 Club career

 Esteban made his senior debut with CD Utrera on 7 February 2016, in a 1–1 away tie against CD Alcalá.
 He finished that season having played a total of 7 Tercera División matches.
 Then, he moved to the youth team of Real Betis Balompié.

 Esteban was renewed by Betis and promoted to its reserve team.
 He made his Segunda División B debut on 25 November 2017, in a 1–4 away win against FC Cartagena.
 On 25 January 2018, he returned to Utrera, loaned by Betis.